 - When harvesting, pick all pods that are ready at once.
 If you let seeds ripen, pea plants will stop producing.

 - If you are container gardening, be sure to use the right size container for peas, which would be at least 12″ deep.

 A few notes about using pea inoculants: Pea inoculant is cultivar specific (although most inoculant powders contain a mix of inoculants for popular legumes like peas, snap beans and lima beans), so you’ll need to find the right inoculant for your type of peas.
 And, if you’re growing in an established garden, you may not need to prep your peas with inoculant.
 But, if this is a new garden, using inoculant on your peas can dramatically improve their yields (and ability to fix nitrogen to your soil).

 How to Grow Peas Vertically

 If you’re looking for a dream vertical crop, grow peas.
 Most types of peas are natural climbers that will readily twist, twirl and clamber their way up any properly-sized pole or trellis.
 Even so, be sure that you mind the following to keep these creepers creeping:

 - Make sure that your growing frame (be it a trellis, pole or stick in the ground) is the right wrapping diameter for your growing peas.
-Most peas use tendrils to wrap and cling to suitable surfaces, so if their tendrils can't wrap around the angles of your frame of choice (because the diameter of the surface is too large), your peas won't make it.
-For sizing, I usually just use my pinkie finger (which is about the diameter of a thick pen or pencil).
+Most peas use tendrils to wrap and cling to suitable surfaces, so if their tendrils can’t wrap around the angles of your frame of choice (because the diameter of the surface is too large), your peas won’t make it.

 - Go tall.
 Pea vines can grow over 6 feet tall.
 Only give them a few feet of frame to cling to, and you’ll miss half of your potential pea harvest.